leanohl/BA_ClusteringofRestaurants/README.md

 Before using our code, please make the 'data' folder and upload the csv file in it.
 And upload 'clusteringKorea.ipynb' in the same folder.
 For the Vancouver clustering download the datasets found in 'dataset_Vancouver' file and store them in a file named 'dataset_Vancouver'.
-And upload 'clusteringVancouver.ipynb' in the same folder.
+And upload 'clusteringVancouver.ipynb' outside of the folder.

 ![image](https://user-images.githubusercontent.com/117417428/205530850-ac93efcb-f26e-4971-91fb-5e1ca74c704b.png)